Krishnadhruv/Stock-Market-Analysis-with-R/README.md

 Content of the files uploaded :

--> code.r::  An R file that contains the entire code of the projet along with the non-visual output.
+-> code.r::  An R file that contains the entire code of the project along with the non-visual output.

 -> data.csv::  A comma-seperate file that contains the  Historical Input Data without any technical indicators.